Traumatic Brain Injury and Car Accidents

-Receiving a concussion in a car accident can be an extremely traumatic experience, regardless of whether you were at fault.
+Receiving a concussion (a mild type of traumatic brain injury) in a car accident can be an extremely traumatic experience, regardless of whether you were at fault.

 If you weren’t at fault, feelings of helplessness or powerlessness are common — and entirely understandable, especially if you were rear-ended at a red light or otherwise unable to prevent a collision caused by another driver.